ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 Gretchen is a Owlen.

 Tower near Achtneil where there is an old library.
 It is a mages study full of knowledge and a healing scroll.
+There is Lady of Script and Shadow that looks over the place.
 Maybe we can find something for David and Kricket there.